sherlock-audit/2023-03-teller-judging/README.md

     Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**ethereumdegen**

+This is a non-issue because borrowers will be able to validate the default duration of a loan before agreeing to it.
+If they agree to a very short default duration, that is their choice.
+It does make sense to enforce a default duration longer than 1 payment cycle for ux purposes but i see that as an optional 'nice to have.'  it will just be important to clearly communicate the default duration to borrowers.

+**IAm0x52**

+Sponsor has acknowledged this risk

 # Issue M-6: LenderCommitmentForwarder#updateCommitment can be front-run by malicious borrower to cause lender to over-commit funds

 Source: https://github.com/sherlock-audit/2023-03-teller-judging/issues/176